Truth be told–my bucket list scares me.

 And that’s exactly why I made it.
-One day I was sitting with my mind racing uncontrollably, obsessing about my age, career, big life decisions, unmet goals, desire to travel…you get the picture.
+One day I was sitting with my mind racing.
+Obsessing about my age, career, big life decisions, unmet goals, desires…you get the picture.
 The stuff we all worry about, but for someone with OCD: I obsess over the worry itself.

-Normally I’d just give in to my mind and spiral into a full blown panic attack, but for some reason that day was different.
+Normally I’d just give in to my mind and continue to ruminate, but for some reason that day was different.
 I caught myself entering into this vicious cycle and to be honest– I think I was just tired.
 Exhausted of mentally giving myself no space or downtime.
 I experienced a few seconds of mental stillness.
+Mindfulness.

 The aha moment suddenly came: I was directionless.

 My mind was working overtime trying to piece together all these fragments of opportunities and expectations I had for my life.
-But, like trying to do a puzzle without the finished picture in front of you as a guide, it feels like an impossible challenge.
+But, like trying to do a 1,000 piece puzzle without a picture in front of you for reference, it feels like an impossible challenge.
 What I needed to do was give myself some structure.
 As a self-proclaimed rebel and having always possessed a unique ability to resist against ‘structure’ of any kind growing up, I suddenly found myself craving it.
 This was the time: what I needed was a plan.
 I needed to stop thinking and start doing.

 As a former athlete, I’ve always loved a good challenge and a bucket list was the perfect way to compete against no one, but myself.
 And I love to win.
-But I hate rules and luckily for me bucket lists don’t have rules.
-Which is why everyone should have one.
+But I hate rules and luckily for me bucket lists don’t have rules either.

 There are no due dates and like I said: no rules.
 A bucket list allows you to begin leaning into your fears, overcoming personal hangups and taking ownership of your life.
 The challenge to face them head on and actively work towards checking these boxes, to figure out who you really are, what you are capable of and what things you can do to fulfill your soul–that’s brave.